l-ada/PAAI_final_project/README.md

 This is a modified code from [this github repository](https://github.com/TeaPearce/Conditional_Diffusion_MNIST).

-In in I experiment with making illusions based on [this article](https://dangeng.github.io/visual_anagrams/)
+In it I experiment with making illusions based on [this article](https://dangeng.github.io/visual_anagrams/) ...
-)
-...

 Other sources: